coderefinery/git-intro/content/basics.md

 - Every time we **commit** a snapshot, Git records a snapshot of the **entire project**, saves it, and assigns it a version.
 - These snapshots are kept inside a sub-folder called `.git`.
 - If we remove `.git`, we remove the repository and history (but keep the working directory!).
-- `.git` uses relative paths - you can move the whole thing somewhere else and it will still work.
+- The directory `.git` uses relative paths - you can move the whole repository somewhere else and it will still work.
 - Git doesn't do anything unless you ask it to (it **does not record anything automatically**).
 - Multiple interfaces to Git exist (command line, graphical interfaces, web interfaces).